 Nurse Yard’s compression socks for restless legs are designed with your comfort in mind.
 From the strategically placed cushioning to the graduated pressure and arch support, they’re made to support your circulatory system and alleviate tension so you can fully relax.

-If you have RLS or other conditions like shin splints and want to sleep more deeply and prevent muscle tension, order Nurse Yard’s compression socks for restless legs today.
+If you have RLS and want to sleep more deeply and prevent muscle tension, order Nurse Yard’s compression socks for restless legs today.